piiano/vault-code-samples-java-spring/README.md

     :warning: This project is both work in progress and experimental.
 ORM level attachment will likely change as this project evolves.

-4. `piiano_vault_sdk` - Vault Java SDK using an open api wrapper.
-This is a prerequisite for the piiano based connectors.
+4. `piiano_vault_sdk` - Vault Java SDK using an open API wrapper.
+This is a prerequisite for the Piiano based connectors.